sla-onemap/golang_retrieve_map_tile/README.md

 ## Code Example

-How to run this go application?
+How do I run this go application?

-Ensure you have the required dependencies to run your go workspace.
+Ensure you have all the required dependencies to run your go workspace.
 Git import github.com/jessevdk/go-flags for command-line flags.

-After doing so, you could run by this command...
+After doing so, you could start running this application via...

-									To run: go run retrieveXYZTile.go -l lat,lng -z zoom
+									   go run retrieveXYZTile.go -l lat,lng -z zoom

 									Example: go run retrieveXYZTile.go -l 1.3,103.8 -z 19

-									If you need help, go run retrieveXYZTile.go -help
+									If you need additional help,

+									   go run retrieveXYZTile.go -help

 ## Motivation